-- a) Stop engine and wait for all moving parts to stop.
-Remove key or spark plug wire(s). - b) Engage PTO lever. - c) Look through the round hole in the left rear corner of the engine deck to inspect PTO clutching belt tension.
+- a) Stop engine and wait for all moving parts to stop. - b) Engage PTO lever. - c) Look through the round hole in the left rear corner of the engine deck to inspect PTO clutching belt tension.
 Bolt on PTO engagement linkage bellcrank and indicator arm should align within 1/16" (See figure 13).
 Refer to section 5.2.2 for adjustment.